jhpyle/docassemble/_docs/scalability.md

 [EC2 Console] and create a new [Security Group].
 Set the "Security group name" to `docassembleLbSg` and set the "Description" to "docassemble load balancer security group."
 Attach it to your default [VPC].
-Add one "Inbound" rule, setting "Type" to HTTPS and "Source" to "Anywhere."
+Add two "Inbound" rules to allow HTTP and HTTPS traffic from anywhere.
+For the first rule, set "Type" to HTTPS and "Source" to "Anywhere."
+For the second rule, set "Type" to HTTP and "Source" to "Anywhere."

 Then go to the "Load Balancing" -> "Target Groups" section of the [EC2 Console] and create a new "Target Group."
 Set the "Target group